rhodyprog4ds/BrownFall22/_sources/syllabus/policies.md

 If you think we missed *where* you did something, add a comment on that line (on the code tab of the PR, click the plus (+) next to the line) and then post on the conversation tab with an overview of what you're requestion and tag @brownsarahm

+## Collaboration

+You may talk to other students about the general approach or ask clarifying questions about instructions by posting to the [GitHub discussions](https://github.com/rhodyprog4ds/fall-22-discuss-share-community/discussions) for our course.

+You may only view one another's code, when explicitly instructed to share for peer review, and only *via GitHub* by adding a classmate as a collaborator.
+If you do not have permission to share your repository or an assignment is not created as a team assignment, then you may not collaborate on that assignment at the code level.